jaredar1232/contact-book/README.md

 ### `npm run develop`

-You will also need ro run "npm run develop" to start the development server
+You will also need to run "npm run develop" to start the development server

 ### `npm run backend`